RayFoulk/SmallStack/Documents/DesignFCH12.md

 110111 | 067 | not | acc = ~acc

 ##### Group 7: Conditional Relative Jumps
-- Requires Argument: 1 through 7
+- Requires Argument: 1 through 14
-    - Number of words forward to skip (opcodes x 2)
+    - Number of operations to skip over
+    - Assember will divide argument by 2 to derive XYZ
+    - Assembler will insert nop if necessary
+        - To achieve odd numbered jumps
+        - To maintain word alignment
+        - Depending on position of jcr in ins word
     - Outside of fetch cycle, so normal fetch increment will also be performed
 - These require a specific calling sequence
     - Normally would execute eq, mfr nip, jcr
     - BOP is bypassed with argument value
     - ALU output written directly to NIP
-    - Give an example in Assembly/loop.s
     - acc can be preloaded with any value for large offsets
         - Usually just load with nip or label
         - Arg offset can avoid overhead of label load
+- Alternatively, route nip output to bypass acc to alu

 | Binary | Octal | Mnemonic | Description
 |--------|-------|----------|---